TL;DR · Key Takeaways

 The Neurosymbolic Alternative

 It’s worth noting the emerging neurosymbolic VLA approach.
 Recent work from Tufts (ICRA 2026) showed that combining PDDL symbolic planning with diffusion policies achieved 95% success rates versus 34% for pure VLA models, with 100x better energy efficiency.
 The NS-VLA architecture (2B parameters) outperforms 7B pure VLA baselines on LIBERO and CALVIN benchmarks.
+We cover this paradigm shift in depth in our neurosymbolic VLA explainer.

 This suggests the future may not be “bigger VLA models” but “smarter combinations of symbolic reasoning and neural control.”